Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-2.md

 Upon his approach, Ardex oh so cleverly ignored the clear warning signs carved into the stones---red triangles with skulls inside.

 And within that clearing he saw the thickest, most colorful carpet of bacteria he'd ever seen.
-It was impossible to even enter the clearing at certain exits: they they were clogged by the busy bacteria.
+It was impossible to even enter the clearing: most gaps were clogged by busy bacteria.

 Ardex lay flat on his stomach to study them from close range.
 He had the eyes of a god, but not the nature-sensitive eyes of Feria and Eeris.
+No, stop thinking like that.
+His eyes were every bit as godly as theirs; he had all the power he needed to solve this problem at once.

 To him, it seemed that these bacteria were simply _better_.
 More energetic.
 Faster.
 More eager to actually make things happen.

-Any time he'd blink, ten more bacteria had found each other and made each other stronger.
+Any time he'd blink, ten more bacteria had found each other and strengthened each other.
 They seemed to do a handshake.
 Sometimes, the bacteria absorbed sunlight, as Feria had said.
 They'd briefly darken the area around them and grow slightly larger, as if eating a sunray.

 And then sometimes they'd absorb something left behind by _other_ bacteria.
 Tiny particles, glowing like stars to Ardex' eyes, gobbled up eagerly.

 He grinned and carefully grabbed as many of these bacteria as he could.
-They were linked so tight that he could throw them onto his back like an actual carpet, although he ripped a good many connections in the process.
-These creatures were so numerous and fast that he could only take a small percentage of everything in the clearing.
+They were linked so tightly that he could throw them onto his back as actual carpets, although he ripped some in the process.
+His massive tiger body could still only take a small percentage of all living beings in the clearing.

 Yes, yes, he felt the energy.

 His body jolted awake and he felt he could go on for days.
+For many moon cycles!
 If they could use these bacteria, they'd have _infinite_ energy soon!

-He threw the bacteria at the invisible wall, like throwing stones and pebbles at a window.
+He threw the bacteria at the invisible wall, like throwing pebbles at a window to start a burglary.

 "Eat!
 Devour it!
 Break it!"

 Instead, they all died instantly.
-Ardex' heart stopped in fear of the retribution from Father for this attempt.
+Ardex' heart stopped in fear of Father's retribution for this attempt.